semagrow/kobe/doc/benchmarkWalkthrough.md

 This benchmark contains three SPARQL queries (namely `tq1`,`tq2`, and `tq3`), and two datasets (namely `toy1` and `toy2`), both of them served by Virtuoso.

 ## Step 3 - Optional.
-Inject latency for each source endpoint.
+Inject latency for each source endpoint

 KOBE allows simulating network traffic for all sources of the benchmark.
 For every source dataset of the benchmark, you can: